 ET Adventure was designed under the direct supervision of Steven Spielberg, who insisted on a ride that captured the emotional heart of his 1982 film rather than its action sequences.
-The result is a dark ride of remarkable warmth — guests board flying bicycles that soar over a moonlit cityscape before journeying to ET's home planet, where bizarre alien creatures celebrate the player's arrival.
+The result is a dark ride of remarkable warmth — guests board flying bicycles that soar over a moonlit cityscape before journeying to ET's home planet, where bizarre alien creatures celebrate the guest's arrival.
 The ride's finale, where ET personally thanks each guest by name (using data collected at the ride entrance), was revolutionary in 1990 and remains charming today.

 The ride previously operated at Universal Studios Hollywood and Universal Studios Japan, though both versions have since been replaced.
 This makes Universal Studios Florida's version the sole survivor — a fact that increases its cult status but also raises questions about Universal's commitment to the IP.
 Some fans fear ET Adventure's days in Orlando may be numbered as the park undergoes periodic refreshes.
 Bedford could serve as both a new home for the concept and a guarantee of its survival.